-The shape of the cheese will determine the best way to cut it.
-We recommend having a knife for each cheese to avoid cross-contaminating the flavors.
+The shape of the cheese will determine the best way to cut it, while the texture and type will inform which knife to use.
+When serving, we recommend having a separate knife for each cheese to avoid cross-contaminating the flavors.
 Here's a helpful little guide on how to cut each cheese the right way, depending on its shape.

 Round, like Camembert

 Use our Professional Soft Cheese Knife to slice it into wedges, like you would a pie or cake.
 This ensures an even rind-to-paste ratio.